-Born in Athens, Greece, Charis Dimaras holds a Doctorate Degree in Piano Performance from the Manhattan School of Music (where he studied with Dr. Solomon Mikowsky), a Master’s Degree in Piano Performance from the Juilliard School in New York as a recipient of an “Alexandros S. Onasis Beneficiary Foundation scholarship” (where he studied with Gyorgy Sandor), a DipRCM from the Royal College of Music in London (where he studied with Alan Rowlands) and the Greek Soloist Diploma of the Ministry of Culture in Piano Performance from the Contemporary School of Music (where he studied with Yannis Jonker).
-Further studies include Master classes with Lazar Berman, Aldo Ciccolini, Hans Graf, Andrea Lucchesini and Tatiana Nikolayeva (piano); Anner Bylsma, Mario Brunello, Dorothy Delay, Felix Galimir, Jacob Lateiner, Alain Meunier and Jacques Rouvier (instrumental chamber music); Sarah Arneson, Lorine Buffington, Helen Donath, Thomas Hampson, Cynthia Hoffman, Edith Mathis, Elisabeth Mosher, Katia Ricciarelli and Sarah Walker (vocal accompaniment).
-Elsewhere, he has pursued advanced German Language and Literature studies at the Athens University.
+Born in Athens, Greece, Charis Dimaras holds a Doctorate Degree in Piano Performance from the Manhattan School of Music (where he studied with Dr. Solomon Mikowsky), a Master’s Degree in Piano Performance from the Juilliard School in New York as a recipient of an “Alexandros S. Onasis Beneficiary Foundation scholarship” (where he studied with Gyorgy Sandor), a DipRCM from the Royal College of Music in London (where he studied with Alan Rowlands) and the Soloist Diploma of the Greek Ministry of Culture in Piano Performance from the Contemporary School of Music (where he studied with Yannis Jonker).
+Further studies include master classes with Lazar Berman, Aldo Ciccolini, Hans Graf, Andrea Lucchesini and Tatiana Nikolayeva (piano); Anner Bylsma, Mario Brunello, Dorothy Delay, Felix Galimir, Jacob Lateiner, Alain Meunier and Jacques Rouvier (instrumental chamber music); Sarah Arneson, Lorine Buffington, Helen Donath, Thomas Hampson, Cynthia Hoffman, Edith Mathis, Elisabeth Mosher, Katia Ricciarelli and Sarah Walker (vocal accompaniment).
+Elsewhere, he has pursued advanced German Language and Literature studies at the National University of Greece.